•Who is allowed to visit Marie’s Crisis?

 Marie’s Crisis does not charge a cover!

-We do, however, have a one-drink minimum per set, and we are a cash-only bar.
+We do, however, have a two-drink minimum per person, and we are a cash-only bar.

 Not drinking alcohol tonight?
 No problem!
 Sodas and juices are available for purchase as well.